heng2j/multigrid/HW2.md

   "High-Dimensional Continuous Control Using Generalized Advantage Estimation" by John Schulman et al.

-If you run the following training command to train an agent, you are expected to see ValErrors from blanks that needed to be filled to implement and enable Generalized Advantage Estimation (GAE).
+If you run the following training command to train an agent, you are expected to see ValueErrors from blanks that needed to be filled to implement and enable Generalized Advantage Estimation (GAE).
 Please make use of the comments in the code to help you to implement GAE.